-In the tutorial we will focus on using charts, graphs fill slides and thermometers.
-First is the introduction and uses of graphs and charts then in the example we focused on, is about the conversion of temperature from Fahrenheit scale to Celsius scale using the formula of conversion we have been studying from elementary classes.
-The example program is explained point by point and the reference figures are added wherever required.
-At the end of the tutorial you are provided with an exercise which you are supposed to do on your own and in the upcoming tutorials I assume that you have done that example correctly and I am not going to explain the concepts regarding that exercise.
+In the tutorial, we will discuss how to use charts, graphs, fill slides, and thermometers in LabVIEW.
+First, we will cover the introduction and uses of graphs and charts, and then we will focus on the example of the conversion of temperature from the Fahrenheit scale to the Celsius scale.
+We will do this using the conversion formula we have been studying since elementary school.
+The example program is explained point by point, and the reference figures are added wherever required.
+At the end of the tutorial, we have provided an exercise that you are supposed to do on your own, and by the next tutorial, we will assume that you have already completed that example correctly.
+We are not going to explain the concepts regarding that exercise.

 Someone said, “A picture is worth a thousand words”.
-What about graphs and charts???
-Graphs and charts are always been helpful in data analysis and to see the variation of data with time.
+What about graphs and charts?
+Graphs and charts have always been helpful in data analysis to see the variation of data with time.
 One can easily see the variation of data with time or any other independent variable when it is stored in the form of graphs or charts.
-There are various types of graphs and chart.
-Reading off information about the number of a particular thing in a category can also be done using charts or graphs without going back to the data table (which is quite a hideous task to perform).
+There are various types of graphs and charts.
+Reading information about the number of particular things in a category can also be done using charts or graphs without going back to the data table (which is quite a hideous task to perform).
 A graph can also be defined as a pictorial representation of data.
 The basic purpose of this tutorial is to familiarize the reader with the concepts of drawing graphs and charts in LabView programming.

-In the previous tutorials we have learned about the introductions of LabView and learned to write a labview simple basic program to do string and numerical operations.
-In this tutorial we will use the built in graph and charts functionality blocks to plot various data points and plot the graphs.
+In the previous tutorials, we learned about the introduction of LabView and how to write a simple LabVIEW basic program to do string and numerical operations.
+In this tutorial, we will use the built-in graph and chart functionality blocks to plot various data points and plot graphs.

-- Create a new Blank VI as explained in the 1st tutorial and save it for future use as we have done in previous tutorials or press <Ctrl+S>
+- Create a new Blank VI as explained in the first tutorial and save it for future use, as we have done in previous tutorials, or press <Ctrl+S>.

 - After saving, come to the plotting part.
 Let’s begin with the introduction of simple functionality blocks.

-- In the example below I am going to show you how charts and graphs work in LabView.
-I am going to design a simple LabView program that will convert temperature from Fahrenheit to Celsius scale; at the end of the conversion the VI will display the temperature variations on charts (colored scales).
+- In the example below, we are going to look at how charts and graphs work in LabView.
+Then, we are going to design a simple LabView program that will convert temperature from Fahrenheit to Celsius scale; at the end of the conversion, the VI will display the temperature variations on charts (colored scales).

-- Right click on the front panel and from the control palette select numeric and then select Vertical slide bar.
-Name every block properly, this block will provide the temperature in Fahrenheit to be converted in Celsius.
+Right-click on the Front Panel, and from the Control Palette, select Numeric and then select Vertical Slide Bar.
+Name every block properly; this block will provide the temperature in Fahrenheit, which we will convert to Celsius.

-- Using the formula for the conversion of temperature from one scale into other as given in the equation below:
+Using the formula for the conversion of temperature from one scale into another as given in the equation below:

 Tc = 5/9(Tf – 32)